§ 1814. Cigarette and tobacco products tax.--(a) Any person who

 under article twenty of this chapter, who shall knowingly transport or

-have in his custody, possession or under his control twenty-five hundred
+have in their custody, possession or under their control twenty-five

-or more cigars or fifty or more pounds of tobacco upon which the taxes
+hundred or more cigars, fifty or more pounds of tobacco, or seven

-imposed by article twenty of this chapter have not been assumed or paid
+the taxes imposed by article twenty of this chapter have not been

-by a distributor appointed by the commissioner under article twenty of
+assumed or paid by a distributor appointed by the commissioner under

-this chapter, or other person treated as a distributor pursuant to
+article twenty of this chapter, or other person treated as a distributor

-section four hundred seventy-one-d of this chapter shall be guilty of a
+pursuant to section four hundred seventy-one-d of this chapter shall be

-misdemeanor.
-Provided further, that any person who has twice been
+guilty of a misdemeanor.
+Provided further, that any person who has twice

-convicted under this subdivision shall be guilty of a class E felony for
+been convicted under this subdivision shall be guilty of a class E

-any subsequent violation of this section, regardless of the amount of
+felony for any subsequent violation of this section, regardless of the

 (4) For purposes of this subdivision, such person shall knowingly

-transport or have in his custody, possession or under his control
+transport or have in their custody, possession or under their control

 (i) Any person who falsely or fraudulently makes, alters or